Hanna Pakarinen

 Hanna Helena Pakarinen (born 17 April 1981) is a Finnish pop and pop-rock singer who rose to fame as the winner of the first series of the Finnish singing competition Idols in 2004.
 Since then, she has represented Finland in the Eurovision Song Contest in 2007 in her homeland, and has sold over 91,000 certified records in Finland, which places her among the top 50 best-selling female soloists in her home country.

 Early life

 Hanna was born in Lappeenranta, South Karelia (though she now resides in Helsinki she still proudly speaks the local dialect of the region).
 Throughout her early twenties, she worked as a forklift driver, an unusual occupation for a female, and was part of a local Finnish band named Rained.

+In the 2000 Finnish municipal elections, she stood as a candidate for the Social Democratic Party of Finland.

 Career

 Idols Series 1

 In the summer of 2003, a twenty-three-year-old Pakarinen auditioned for the inaugural season of the Finnish singing competition Idols in the country's capital, Helsinki.
 Her powerful and emotion-filled vocals impressed the panel of judges and she was unanimously passed through to the next round of the contest, before making it through to the live finals.
 From the outset of the live shows, Pakarinen was considered a hot favourite to win.
 She received consistent high praise from the judges, and on one occasion she was even hugged by one of them.
 On numerous occasions they described her as, "the first real singer in the competition".

 On 3 January 2004 Pakarinen secured a place in the top two grand finale of the contest, alongside Jani Wickholm.
 During the finale, broadcast a week later on 9 January, Pakarinen performed Tina Turner's The Best, the Bangles' Eternal Flame and the coronation song made especially for the Idols winner, Tulin Voittamaan ("I Came to Win").
 She also made an English version of the song titled Love is Like a Song.
 Later that night, it was announced that Pakarinen had secured 60% (or 413,000) of the viewers' votes, thereby defeating runner-up Jani Wickholm, who had received 40% (or 282,000) of the public vote.
 Pakarinen was crowned as the first Finnish Idol and was given an advanced payment of €30,000, along with a recording contract with Sony BMG.